 Review Articles, Short Communication, Editorial, Letter to Editor, can also be submitted.

-Three to ten key words should be given for all the category of manuscripts under the abstracts as per mesh [medical subject heading].
+Three to ten keywords should be given for all the categories of manuscripts under the abstracts as per MeSH [medical subject heading].

 Manuscripts submitted must contain the following information: